 However, one type of stress that researchers often leave out of studies is that felt by a person who needs to simultaneously balance the demands of work and family life.

 Examining this in more depth may eventually help health professionals better identify and treat cardiovascular issues.
-This is according to the authors of the new study, which now appears in the Journal of the American Heart Association.
+This is according to the authors of the new study, which now appears in the

 Cardiovascular diseases are currently the leading cause of death worldwide, say the World Health Organization (WHO).